HeissesFeuer/StratosphereLinuxIPS/docs/usage.md

 # Usage

-Slips can read the packets directly from the **network interface** of the host machine, and packets and flows from different types of files, including
+Slips can either read the packets directly from a **network interface** of the host machine, or from different types of files, including:

 - Pcap files (internally using Zeek)
 - Packets directly from an interface (internally using Zeek)